pulumi/pulumi/docs/metadata.md

 * A name, both for dynamic and static use.
 * A type, which is just the name of a Stack to instantiate.
 * A visibility governing whether consumers of this Stack have access to it or not.
-* One or more named arguments, mapping to the Stack's constructor parameters.
+* Any number of name/value properties, mapping to the Stack's settable properties.

 Although these Services are co-created, they may reference one another.
 The references between each other forms a DAG and the system topologically sorts that DAG in order to determine the order in which to create and destroy Services.